I was the first person to become a prepper in my fairly large family. Among my husband’s family and huge extended family, he was the first prepper.

 It wasn’t so much that the flashlights were a do or die for our future survival and my daughter could have easily worn those too-big clothes.
 What was important was the change in my own mindset and then, taking action.
 Starting with small, basic steps clears the way for more small steps, and, ultimately, that’s what prepping is about.

-Just about the same time as Matt’s interview attracted my attention, I was able to step away from the co-op that I had helped found.
+Just about the same time as I began to refocus on prepping, I was able to step away from the co-op that I had helped found.
 It’s on solid ground now, with some excellent teachers and eager students ready to start classes in the fall.
 I’m blessed that I was able to help construct something that will impact dozens of young lives, but my role in that venture ended, and, really, the timing was perfect.

 Matt wasn’t the only voice I heard that urged me into a new phase of my prepping.
 Others have contacted me with insights into our economy and political status and their warnings ring true.